openmultiplayer/.github/profile/README.md

 </p>

 <p align="center">
-  An upcoming multiplayer mod for Grand Theft Auto: San Andreas that will be fully backwards compatible with the existing multiplayer mod San Andreas Multiplayer.
+  A multiplayer mod for Grand Theft Auto: San Andreas that will be fully backwards compatible with the existing multiplayer mod San Andreas Multiplayer.
 </p>